 The Chisman Creek Story

-Born in Louisville, Kentucky John was an Air Force "brat".
-Beginning in high school in Bitburg Germany, he played in several bands, and continued to enjoy time playing many varieties of music in bands spanning nine military assignments taking him to Asia twice, Europe, Africa, Central America, the Middle East, and both coasts.
+Born in Louisville, Kentucky, John grew up as an Air Force "brat".
+Beginning in high school in Bitburg Germany, he played in several bands, and continued to enjoy playing many varieties of music throughout his own nine military assignments, which took him to Asia twice, Europe, Africa, Central America, the Middle East, and both coasts.
 His passions include church, travel, hunting, scuba diving with his brothers, motorcycles, playing guitar, singing, snow/water skiing, and competitive racing/sailing.
 John is a retired Air Force Oral Surgeon who currently continues his practice locally.

 Promotional photos courtesy of Danielle Jackson Photography, www.danielles-photography.com